SStarker/get_audio_source_mp3/README.md

 Scott Starker - 10/14/2021

-The js file in the user browser must have sessionStorage.setItem("mp3", "mp3") (e.g. in ScriptureEarg.org website).
+The js file in the user browser must have sessionStorage.setItem("mp3", "mp3") (e.g. from ScriptureEarg.org website).

 If sessionStorage.setItem("mp3", "mp3") then remove the all of the other audio "source"s src.